MoJoSchuck/to-do-list-app/README.md

 The application requires jQuery and jQuery UI for drag-and-drop functionality.
 These dependencies are included via CDN links in the HTML file.

+## Live Demo

+You can access the live demo of the application [here](https://mojoschuck.github.io/to-do-list-app/).

 ## Contributing

 Contributions to the project are welcome!
 If you have any ideas for improvements or new features, feel free to submit a pull request.